 Contact your utility company to ask them about their financial assistance programs.
 Many utility companies will have programs that help or can refer you to another agency.

 Low-income Energy Assistance Program (LIHEAP)

 If you want to apply for assistance, contact the US Department of Social Services or a community action agency.
 Funding is limited and helps low-income families with children and the elderly get preferential assistance when funding is limited.
 You can also find out how to get Christmas toys.
 Or find out how to get financial assistance for single moms.

 The government funds each state to distribute this grant to those who apply and qualify for the grant.
 The Home Energy Assistance checks are sent the first week of February.
-Money is given on a first-come-first-served basis, so it is important to apply from August to September before the money runs out.
+Money is given on a first-come-first-served basis, so applying from August to September is important before it runs out.